marcmueller86/marketing_analytics_airlines/README.md

 Reasons for Choices:
 - **Correlation Analysis:** The code calculates the correlation between sentiments and various variables/features to understand their relationships.
 This analysis helps identify potential patterns and associations between sentiments and specific aspects of airline reviews.
-- **Regression Analysis:** By performing regression analysis using linear regression, logistic regression, and XGBoost models, the code aims to predict the sentiment categories based on the given features.
+- **Classification Analysis:** By performing regression analysis using linear regression, logistic regression, and XGBoost models, the code aims to predict the sentiment categories based on the given features.
 This can provide insights into the importance of different features in determining sentiment and compare the performance of different models.

 Overall, the code provides a comprehensive analysis of sentiment, feature correlation, and sentiment prediction for different airlines, enabling insights into customer opinions and potential factors influencing sentiment.